 While NPS may lack detail and qualitative data, it does provide an effective indicator of the health of a client, and was widely used at both HubSpot and Indeed.com.
-For those unfamiliar with NPS, its scoring system means that you’re penalised heavily for poor a rating (0-6 are classified as detractors), receive nothing for mediocre ratings (7-8 are classified as passives) and are only rewarded for high ratings (9-10 are classified as promoters).
+For those unfamiliar with NPS, its scoring system means that you’re penalised heavily for a poor rating (0-6 are classified as detractors), receive nothing for mediocre ratings (7-8 are classified as passives) and are only rewarded for high ratings (9-10 are classified as promoters).

 What represents a “good” NPS changes between industry and product, however, you should track your own NPS, as well as conduct research to track and benchmark key competitors.
 To build upon my previous point - churn is really important and NPS is a metric SaaS businesses can and should use to identify customers that are at risk of quitting.

 Discounting tends to be a big challenge within the SaaS industry - it’s literally one of the quickest and easiest ways to maximise or damage revenue potential.
 To manage discounting effectively you need some guiding principles and a process in place.